Published: February 19, 2021

 Here’s what to look out for:

-Look for watery, hydrating steps like our Facial Toner, which has both glycerin and sodium hyaluronate, two humectants that draw water from its surroundings to hydrate the top layer of the skin.
+Look for watery, hydrating steps like our Facial Toner, which has both glycerin and sodium hyaluronate, two humectants with moisture-binding properties.

 Other humectant ingredients to keep an eye on include lactic acid, aloe vera, honey, seaweed, and collagen.
-These water-loving ingredients will help address your skin’s dullness in no time.
+These water-loving ingredients will help address your skin’s dull look in no time.

 Layer Your Skincare

 Not everyone is blessed with naturally beaming skin.
-To combat dull skin, you can’t just rely on your regular moisturizer.
-Layering your skincare can provide you with the hydration and moisturization you need to rejuvenate dull skin.
+To combat dull-looking skin, you can’t just rely on your regular moisturizer.
+Layering your skincare can provide you with the hydration and moisturization you need to rejuvenate the look of dull skin.

-While you don’t need a full 10-step routine, applying a hydrating layer like a watery toner or a serum and then locking it in with a thicker moisturizer can do wonders, tackling dullness caused by dryness and dehydration.
+While you don’t need a full 10-step routine, applying a hydrating layer like a watery toner or a serum and then locking it in with a thicker moisturizer can do wonders, tackling the appearance of dullness caused by dryness and dehydration.

-One major cause of dull skin is a buildup of dead skin cells.
-Your skin sheds dead cells to make way for new ones—it’s part of your skin’s natural process.
+One major cause of dull-looking skin is a buildup of dead skin cells.
+This leaves your complexion looking rough and lackluster.

 Here’s how to counter it:

-Exfoliating, whether physically or chemically, can help address the dullness that accompanies a build-up of dead cells.
-Using a gentle physical exfoliator, like the Rhodium Complex Facial Peeling, two to three times a week will help slough off dead skin cells to reveal brighter skin.
+Exfoliating, whether physically or chemically, can help address the appearance of dullness that accompanies a build-up of dead cells.
+Using a gentle physical exfoliator, like the Rhodium Complex Facial Peeling, two to three times a week will help slough off dead skin cells to reveal brighter-looking skin.

 Incorporate Vitamin C